svpx/hawk-api/README.md

 ## 3. Architecture

 The API is segmented to keep a clean architecture (though a work in progress).
-The idea is to create clean separation between different functionalities and keep the "index.js" as clean and readable as possible.
+The idea is to create a clear separation between different functionalities and keep the "index.js" as clean and readable as possible.
 In this API, index.js is used to route to correct paths and send a response, while all the processing happens in the helper functions.

 - index.js  _// Main file used for routing._